Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published

 William Wordsworth wrote this sonnet when he was 32 years old, in 1802, and published it in 1807.
 It was a heartfelt response to the demise of the cottage industry and rural way of life, which had been taken over by mass production and factory work.

-People were no longer in touch with Nature.
-The industrial revolution was at hand, industry was booming and the poet, always sensitive to the changes in the nation's psyche, grew increasingly alarmed.
+People were no longer in touch with nature.
+The industrial revolution was at hand, the industry was booming, and the poet, always sensitive to the changes in the nation's psyche, grew increasingly alarmed.

 In a letter, he wrote about 'the decadent material cynicism of the time', and this sonnet reflects Wordsworth's near helplessness to correct the imbalance between the spiritual and material, nature and the economy.

-England, at the time he wrote this poem, was a hotbed of invention and entrepeneurship.
-Steam engines were being built for the mines, mills and new railways, factories were springing up to deal with textiles and large scale industrialisation was taking shape.
+England, at the time he wrote this poem, was a hotbed of invention and entrepreneurship.
+Steam engines were being built for the mines, mills and new railways, factories were springing up to deal with textiles, and large-scale industrialisation was taking shape.

 Population increases meant that ordinary folk could no longer sustain a living off the land.
 The countryside, little altered for centuries, was becoming mechanised and enclosed.
 Whole families would end up working in the mills and mines.
 This was a rapid and irreversible change, perhaps equivalent to the digital and globalisation revolution of more recent times.